VICTOR SWARTZ

 Victor Warren Swartz was my father's father.
 I knew him affectionately as "grandpa".
 I do not recall that he was a large man, although he may have been larger when he was younger - age has a way of shrinking you.

 The first census information I have about him is the 1900 census which shows him living with his mother, Maggie, and father, Anton.
 His birthday is listed as February, 1887.
-Thus, he is shown as being 13 years old and "at school".
+I have since learned the the exact date was February 22, 1887, and his birthplace was Mason City, Cerro Gordo County, Iowa, USA.
+The 1900 census says that he was 13 years old and "at school".
 Also, living with them were his sister, Estella, age 15, and his brother, Glen, age 9.
-Their address was 521 East 8th Street in Mason City, Cerro Gordo County, Iowa.
-Both Anton and Maggie are in the 1880 census as husband and wife living in Cerro Gordo County, Iowa, so I suspect that Victor was born in Cerro Gordo.
+Their address at the time was 521 East 8th Street in Mason City, Cerro Gordo County, Iowa.
 I do not know how far he got in school and do not know if he graduated from high school.

 The 1910 census, however, shows him being 23 years old, single and living in Kansas City, Missiouri.
 He appears to have lived with a family as a lodger.
 Listed with him are Alvin Remay, Alvin's wife, Lola, three children and another lodger.
-Victor's occupation appears to be that of a rubberer or rubberier for Scale or, perhaps, Serle Supply.
+The census is hard to read, but it looks like Victor's occupation was probably that of a laborer for Scale or, perhaps, Serle Supply.
 Alvin who I presume is his landlord appears to have worked for the same company and in the same capacity.
 The quality of the census data is not very good and is in long hand, so I am not sure that I am giving you accurate information.
 You can link to the relevant portion of the census page by clicking here and you can make your own judgments of what it says.

 The census of 1920 finds Victor living with his wife Charlotte B. Swartz, his daughter, Marguerite, age 5, and his son, Warren A, age 2 5/12 at 3207 East 24th Street in Kansas City, Missouri.
 I do not know when he met and married my grandmother, but it is obvious that the seven years between the 1910 census and the birth of my father were eventful years for Victor.
 His job in 1920 was in the candy department of a factory.
 The name of the factory is not listed.